Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 In general, be prepared for these animals to approach your pockets and any bags you might be carrying as they attempt to sniff out whether you’re hiding surprise treats for them.
 The initial deer you’ll encounter upon exiting the train station are naturally the most forward, but as you explore deeper into the park you’ll encounter much more docile creatures who aren’t as concerned about haggling you for a snack.

 Along the way, discover several important historical and cultural sites, including Todai-ji Temple—which houses the Great Buddha—and Kasuga Taisha Shrine.
 This excursion out of Osaka ended up being my favorite thing we did in the entire city, as it’s truly a transformational, one-of-a-kind experience to interact with wild animals in this way.
-I truly felt like Snow White communicating with these creatures in a kind of unspoken language, and I doubt I’ll ever feel this connected to a herd of deer ever again—so if you do nothing else in this itinerary, be sure to go to Nara!
+I truly felt like Snow White communicating with these creatures in a kind of unspoken language, and I doubt I’ll ever feel this connected to a herd of deer ever again—so if you do nothing else in this itinerary, be sure to embark on the #1 day trip from Osaka: Nara!

 Pro Tip: